Nicholas-Polimeni/legislation-chatbot/README.md

 # legislation-chatbot

 ### [Link](https://legislation-chat.streamlit.app/) to Web App
+**Winner of "Best Use of Open Source Models" by Hugging Face at AI ATL.**

 ### What is this?
 An intelligent, ChatGPT-like chatbot for asking about US legislation, built on cutting-edge LLMs and a database of thousands of Congressional documents.
 It is